Vondrousova ends Svitolina run to reach final

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.
 More coverage details here.

-Marketa Vondrousova became the first unseeded player to reach a Wimbledon women's singles final after ending Elina Svitolina's inspired run.
+Marketa Vondrousova became the first unseeded player to reach a Wimbledon women's final in the Open era after ending Elina Svitolina's inspired run.

 Vondrousova, 24, had never gone past the second round at the All England Club until this year.